SHINTADAVIS/MTech_Thesis/README.md

 # MTech_Thesis

-This repository contains the my MTech in Nanoscinece and Technology final project:
+This repository contains my MTech final thesis:
 Work Function-Based Gas-Sensors Using Doped 2D  Nanomaterial (SnS2): A DFT Study

+This work has been submited at University of Calicut,Kerala,India as a part of the course MTech in Nanoscience and Technology.